biicode/docs/reference/layouts.rst

 Workspace and hives layout
 ==========================

-In this section we are going to explain the structure of biicode projects in disk.
-If you haven't done so, we recommend reading :ref:`Basic Concepts <basic_concepts>` first.
+In this section we are going to explain the folders structure of a typical Biicode workspace, and the hives it contains.
+If you haven't done so, we recommend reading these :ref:`Basic Concepts <basic_concepts>` first.

 If you want to read in detail about any of these files you can check :ref:`configuration files section <config_files>`.

-.. _workspace_bii:
+.. _workspace_layout:

 Workspace layout
 ----------------